lava/linear_ringbuffer/README.md

    - it does not support concurrency at all since calling `prepare()` invalidates the read head,
-   - and the API is somewhat harder to use because depending on the access pattern it might not be possible to user the full capacity of the buffer.
+   - and the API is somewhat harder to use because depending on the access pattern it might not be possible to use the full capacity of the buffer.